 Any admitting student who tests positive for illegal drugs must withdraw from clinical nursing courses.
-The student may reapply for admission in one year and will be admitted based on admission criteria as any new student making application.
+The student may reapply for admission in six months and will be admitted based on admission criteria as any new student making application.
 Students in Louisiana must also be cleared for admission and progression by the LSBN.

-Any continuing student who tests positive for illegal drugs must meet with the campus program head to determine the course of action.
-If the action taken is for the student to withdraw from the program, the student may make a written appeal for readmission in six months to the Nursing APG Committee.
+Any continuing student who tests positive for illegal drugs must meet with the campus program coordinator to determine the course of action.
+If the action taken is for the student to withdraw from the program, the student may make a written appeal for re-admission in six months to the nursing leadership team.
 Students in Louisiana must also be cleared for readmission and progression by the LSBN.